Jeapie/jeapie-docs/docs/Websdk/Website-SDK-HTTPS-Installation.md

 **Important**

-You must keep all the SDK files together. `https://cdn.jeapie.com/jeapiejs/webpush.js`, `push-worker.js` and `manifest.json` must be placed in the root directory of your site.
+You must keep all the SDK files together. `https://cdn.jeapie.com/jeapiejs/APP_KEY`, `push-worker.js` and `manifest.json` must be placed in the root directory of your site.

-Links to `https://cdn.jeapie.com/jeapiejs/webpush.js` and `manifest.json` must be added between `<head>` and `</head>` tags for every page on your website.
+Link to `https://cdn.jeapie.com/jeapiejs/APP_KEY` must be added between `<head>` and `</head>` tags for every page on your website.
 Linking files this way allows us to be sure that:
 - any page can subscribe to notifications
 - any page can be opened from a notification (if set)
 - changes to the Google Registration id can be updated